the-monorepo/nexus/CONTRIBUTING.md

 - Makes searching through code for multiple packages easier.
 - The versions of external dependencies can be synced between different packages which results in smaller `node_modules` and smaller bundle sizes (if you're using multiple packages from the monorepo).

+**Most people use editor XXX but it's not supported very well in this repo** Feel free to raise an issue and submit a PR that improves the editor experience for your editor of choice.